Admission to Teacher Education

 - Successful completion of all licensure requirements.

-The School of Education & Graduate Studies responds to requests for information from the North Dakota Education Standards and Practices Board for issuance of a teaching license.
+The School of Education responds to requests for information from the North Dakota Education Standards and Practices Board for issuance of a teaching license.

 Valley City State University’s nationally accredited education programs meet requirements for North Dakota teacher licensure.
 Although most states accept our teacher education program graduates for licensure, VCSU cannot confirm nor advise that education programs meet requirements for every state.
 Students seeking licensure in states other than North Dakota should contact the appropriate licensing board in the state in which they are pursuing licensure.

 Appeal and Petition Process for Teacher Education

 Teacher candidates seeking an exception to policies, regulations, or academic requirements of the Teacher Education Program may submit a written petition requesting exemption to the Teacher Education Appeals Committee.
 Items which teacher candidates may appeal, include requirements regarding the grade point average and/or record of good conduct;

 The Teacher Education Appeals Committee, comprised of three faculty members from the Teacher Education Program, will consider the evidence and make a recommendation in the matter.
-All recommendations and actions of this committee are advisory in nature to the SOE Dean who will render a final decision in a timely manner.
+All recommendations and actions of this committee are advisory in nature to the School of Education Dean who will render a final decision in a timely manner.

-Teacher candidates wishing to appeal any recommendation of the Teacher Education Appeals Committee or a decision of the SOE Dean should consult the Student Handbook, which details final appeals procedures under the University Hearings and Appeals Board.
+Teacher candidates wishing to appeal any recommendation of the Teacher Education Appeals Committee or a decision of the School of Education Dean should consult the Student Handbook, which details final appeals procedures under the University Hearings and Appeals Board.